1854books/VCRM/README.md

 > realize Him (*The Gospel of Sri Ramakrishna,* Introduction
 > 25.10-19).[^11]

-This is a treatise on religions of man.
-It proposes to show certain ones of the texts of the religions of man suggest—whether by accident or in essence,[^12] a metaphysics defined in the वेद, *veda*: "knowledge"[^13] in the generic sense and सांख्यकारिका, *sāṅkhyakārikā*: "enumeration in verse"[^14] in the specific differentia.

 ## Table of Contents

 1. <span dir="ltr"> בְּרֵאשִׁית‎, *B'reshith*: "In the beginning"